- Neurosurgery for mental illness can only be performed with the informed consent of the person and the approval of the Mental Health Tribunal.

 In determining whether the performance of neurosurgery for mental illness will benefit the person, the Tribunal must have regard to:

-- whether the neurosurgery for mental illness is likely to remedy the mental illness or alleviate the symptoms and ill effects of the person's mental illness
+- whether the neurosurgery for mental illness is likely to remedy the mental illness or alleviate the symptoms and reduce the ill effects of the person's mental illness

 - the likely consequences for the person if neurosurgery for mental illness is not performed